top of page

 • Make sure your group/family pictures take place either before dancing begins or towards the end of dinner.
 You do not want to interrupt the momentum of the dance floor.

 • Those dance-mix choreographed medleys you see on YouTube are great when they are original and executed properly.
 However, after a million plus views and an abundance of copycats, they can become stale and boring to your audience.
-I do not recommend these dances unless you are truly presenting something new or different.
+I do not recommend these dances unless you are presenting something new or different.

 • Do not create an overly "unique" playlist.
 People come to events expecting to hear some commonly played songs because they are fun to dance to.
 While tempting, it is not a good idea to eliminate all of these selections.